developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/about/index.md

 ### Voice Input Options Deprecated

-The following [Voice Input](../input/voice) features are being deprecated and will be discontinued in a future release:
+The following [Voice Input](../input/voice) features are deprecated and will be discontinued in a future release:

 - Data capture start option - Start phrase
 - Data capture start phrase